Maui Map, Regions and Towns

 North Shore Maui Map & Information

-The North Shore of Maui is best known for the internationally acclaimed Hookipa Beach Park, dubbed the “windsurfing capital of the world,” and the historic plantation town of Paia.
+of Maui is best known for the internationally acclaimed Hookipa Beach Park, dubbed the “windsurfing capital of the world,” and the historic plantation town of Paia.
 Reminiscent of the early sugar cane era, Paia’s wooden buildings are now filled with a wonderful collection of boutiques, cafes, art galleries, and gift shops.
 Maui’s North Shore is appreciated for its peaceful ambiance and rugged, natural beauty.
+North Shore and Upcountry accommodations

 Upcountry Maui Map & Information